Day-by-Day / August 17, 1806

 An offer to raise Jean Baptiste

-Hensler, ND The expedition heads down the Missouri River taking leave of the Hidatsas, Mandans, John Colter, and the Charbonneau family.
-Clark invites the latter to come to St. Louis and makes arrangements to raise Jean Baptiste Charbonneau.
+The expedition heads down the Missouri River taking leave of the Hidatsas, Mandans, Pvt.
+Colter, and the Charbonneau family.
+Clark encourages the Charbonneaus to come to St. Louis where he can arrange the education of Jean Baptiste Charbonneau.
+They camp near present Hensler, North Dakota.

 Charbonneau’s Pay